 The hardness of a material can be defined as the resistance of that material to indentation and scratching.
-It is characteristic of materials and very important material property.
+It is characteristic of materials and a very important material property.
 Different applications required hard materials and the hardness of that material quantifies that property.
 The more the value of hardness, the more hard the material is, and the more difficult will be to create an indentation under a given load.
-There are various industry-approved methods for hardness testing like Brinell Hardness, Rockwell Hardness, Vickers Hardness, etc. However, Rockwell hardness testing is one of the widely used, efficient, and industry-recognized methods of hardness test that is represented using Rockwell Hardness Scales.
+There are various industry-approved methods for hardness testing like Brinell Hardness, Rockwell Hardness, Vickers Hardness, etc. However, Rockwell hardness testing is one of the widely used, efficient, and industry-recognized methods of hardness testing that is represented using Rockwell Hardness Scales.

 For material selection, process and quality control, and acceptance testing of commercial products, the Rockwell hardness test is useful.
-In this article, we will learn the procedure of the Rockwell hardness test, related formulas, standards, Rockwell hardness scale, and advantages.
+In this article, we will learn the procedure of the Rockwell hardness test, related formulas, standards, the Rockwell hardness scale, and its advantages.

 What is the Rockwell Hardness Test?

-Rockwell hardness test using Rockwell hardness scale is one of the extensively used and accurate hardness test methods prevalent in industries.
+Rockwell hardness test using the Rockwell hardness scale is one of the extensively used and accurate hardness test methods prevalent in industries.
 This testing is easier to perform as compared to Brinell or Vickers hardness test.
 As per the name of the inventors, Mr. Hugh M. Rockwell and Mr. Stanley P. Rockwell, this hardness test is well-known as Rockwell hardness testing.

 Rockwell hardness test is widely used for thin steel, lead, brass, zinc, aluminum, cemented carbides, iron, titanium, copper alloys, and certain plastics.
 This test is considered one of the simple and quick hardness testing methods.